Girlhood Interrupted at the National Museum of Women in the Arts

 Lastly, the painting Empower Her presents a Black woman supporting a young Black girl on her shoulders, representing a visual depiction of overcoming adultification bias with love and nurturing.

 Sancha McBurnie is a photographer who focuses on portraiture, concert, and event photography.
 Ms. McBurnie chose to take portraits of Black girls that affirmed the authentic childhood of her models, asking them to come to the studio in their natural clothes and hair, and allowing them to pose in whatever way they chose, that best reflected who they are.

 Because she was deeply affected by the notion of erased childhood for Black girls, Ms. McBurnie initially created collages that literally removed girls’ features, replaced by the labels that adults layer onto them.
 However, through her creative process, Ms. McBurnie realized: “I was finding all of these ways that I could try to remove the girls from the photograph, and I realized that that was the problem: people weren’t seeing them.”
 So, instead, she created the vivid portraits you see here that capture Black girls’ genuine, youthful selves.

-The Center on Poverty’s Initiative on Gender Justice and Opportunity was honored to work with these artists, and will look forward to further collaborations in the future.
+The Center on Gender Justice & Opportunity was honored to work with these artists, and will look forward to further collaborations in the future.